wdi-sg/draw-rect/README.md

 CBBA
 ```

+## Further further

-2. Modify your function to take an array as a third input.
+Modify your function to take an array as a third input.
 The array should contain the pattern characters required to print the square.

 - drawSquare(4,4,['o-o','| |','o-o']) should render:

 ```
 o-o